Geospatial Data Science for Public Health Surveillance

 • In these situations, Dengue-tracker was the only source of information

-Dengue-tracker has been crucial to keep Brazilian Ministry of Health informed.
 We also disseminated Dengue-tracker in social media and among contacts so general population could be better informed about dengue activity levels

 Conclusions